 - How to Support Undocumented Students: Advice for Parents, released by E4FC, explains the U.S. college system and gives parents the tools to help their children get accepted to college.

-- Resource Guide: Supporting Undocumented Youth was released by the U.S. Department of Education to help counselors and teachers prepare undocumented students for success in secondary and postsecondary settings.
+- Resource Guide: Supporting Undocumented Youth was released by the U.S. Department of Education in 2015 to help counselors and teachers prepare undocumented students for success in secondary and postsecondary settings.
 As a student, you may want to share it with your college counselor or refer to it yourself.
 You will find a list of scholarships for undocumented students, a state-specific list of immigration and tuition policies, and financial aid information.

 You might start to doubt yourself or begin to see your college dreams as unrealistic.
 When you do, it’s a great time to remind yourself why you aspire to go to college.
 Every student has different reasons for pursuing higher education, and you might have some that are specific to your status as a student without authorized immigration documents.
 They could include: